Academic Practice MA AP | PGDAP | PGCAP – Online Course

 • Regional Scholarships of up to 20%.
 To find out the scholarship offered in your region, please make an enquiry now

-• 10% UK Scholarship for students residing in the United Kingdom for the full master’s award for the 2023/24 academic year.
+• 10% UK Scholarship for students residing in the United Kingdom is available for our intakes in the 2024/25 academic year for all full master’s awards.

 • 10% discount for University of Liverpool alumni.